Terms and Conditions

-(a) any information disclosed by or on behalf of the Customer to the Provider at any time before the termination of the Agreement (whether disclosed in writing, orally or otherwise) that at the time of disclosure:
+(a) any information disclosed by or on behalf of You to Us at any time before the termination of the Agreement (whether disclosed in writing, orally or otherwise) that at the time of disclosure:

 (i) was marked or described as “confidential”; or

-(ii) should have been reasonably understood by the Provider to be confidential; and
+(ii) should have been reasonably understood by Us to be confidential; and

 “Data Protection Laws” means the EU GDPR and the UK GDPR and all other applicable laws relating to the processing of Personal Data;

-“Documentation” means the documentation for the Hosted Services produced by the Provider and delivered or made available by the Provider to the Customer;
+“Documentation” means the documentation for MyHallWizard produced by Us and delivered or made available by Us to You;

-“Effective Date” means the date upon which the Customer registered for an Account;
+“Effective Date” means the date upon which You registered for an Account;